 Kappa Kappa Psi- Serves and promotes the existence and welfare of the UA Fort Smith band.

-Women's Art Collegiate Club - To promote awareness and support for the cultural, aesthetic and economic value of women in the arts through lectures, workshops, films, trips to galleries and museums, and a bi-annual art show.
+Studio Art Coalition - To promote awareness and support for the cultural, aesthetic and economic value of women in the arts through lectures, workshops, films, trips to galleries and museums, and a bi-annual art show.

 African Students Association - The main purpose of the African Students Association is to educate our university, communities and society about the aspects of African cultures.